Telenor: Deregulation and internationalisation

-In March 2018, Telenor sold its business in Southeast Europe (Bulgaria, Hungary, Montenegro and Serbia) to the PPF Group, for a sum of 2.8 billion euros in order to focus more on Asia and the Nordic market.
+In March 2018, Telenor sold its businesses in Southeast Europe (Bulgaria, Hungary, Montenegro and Serbia) to the PPF Group, totalling in order to focus on the Nordic and Asian market.

 In 2019, Telenor bought DNA, the third largest mobile operator in Finland.

-On 21 June 2021, Axiata, Telenor and Digi agree to a potential merger of Celcom and Digi to create a stronger telco in Malaysia, which if approved will be completed by the end of 2022.
-This come after advanced discussions two months earlier.
-The deal was approved by both Celcom and Digi shareholders on 18 November 2022.
-The merged company is named CelcomDigi.
-At completion, Axiata and Telenor will hold equal ownership of 33.1 percent each in the newly merged company.
-The merger was completed on 30 November 2022 and the company began its operation the next day.
+On 21 June 2021, Axiata, Telenor and Digi agreed to a potential merger of Celcom and Digi to create a stronger telco in Malaysia, which was approved by both Celcom and Digi shareholders on 18 November 2022.
+This comes after advanced discussions two months earlier.
+The merged company became CelcomDigi.
+On completion, Axiata and Telenor held equal ownership of 33.1 percent each in the newly merged company.
+The merger was completed on 30 November 2022 and the company began its operations the next day.

-On 22 November 2021, Telenor and Charoen Pokphand Group, officially announced they have agreed to explore a USD 8.6 billion merger plan between Thailand’s second and third largest telecom operators (by subscribers), True Corporation (TRUE) and Total Access Communication (DTAC) – the proposed merger is subject to regulatory approvals.
-The merger was "acknowledged" by the regulator NBTC at a meeting on October 20, 2022.
-The newly merged company still retain the True Corporation name, which was founded on 1 March 2023 and it was listed on the Stock Exchange of Thailand under the stock ticker symbol TRUE on 3 March 2023.
+On 22 November 2021, Telenor and Charoen Pokphand Group officially announced they have agreed to explore a merger plan between Thailand's second and third largest telecom operators by subscribers, True Corporation (TRUE) and Total Access Communication (DTAC).
+The proposed merger was subject to regulatory approvals.
+The merger was acknowledged by the regulator NBTC at a meeting on 20 October 2022.
+The newly merged company was founded on 1 March 2023, retaining the TRUE name and was listed on the Stock Exchange of Thailand under the ticker TRUE on 3 March 2023.

 Operations

-Telenor offers a full range of telecommunication services in the Nordic countries, including mobile and fixed telephony, Internet access and as well as cable TV access and content.
-Telenor still remains the largest actor in Norway despite competition from Telia and others.
+Telenor offers a full range of telecommunication services in the Nordic countries, including mobile and fixed telephony, internet access and cable TV access and content.
+Telenor still remains the largest telco in Norway despite competition from Telia and others.

-The group holds a prominent position in the Scandinavian Broadband and TV market, both with regard to the number of subscribers and to the extent of coverage.
-The TV distribution is branded Allente.
-Telenor is also a prominent actor in Asia with operations in five different Asian countries.
+The group is prominent in the Scandinavian broadband and TV markets, both with regard to the number of subscribers and to the extent of coverage.
+The TV distribution arm is called Allente.
+Telenor has operations in three Asian countries.

-At year-end 2021, Telenor held controlling interests in mobile operations in Norway, Denmark, Finland, Sweden, Thailand, Malaysia, Bangladesh, Myanmar and Pakistan.
-The Myanmar operation was announced sold in 2021, and the transaction completed in March 2022.